ddfreyne/stoneship-site/content/cv.md

 **Period:** August 2009 - September 2009 (2 months)

-* optimised an existing social network abuse detection system for use with [Netlog](http://netlog.com/)
+* Optimised an existing social network abuse detection system for use with [Netlog](http://netlog.com/)

-* investigated the applicability of this abuse detection system to real-world threats
+* Investigated the applicability of this abuse detection system to real-world threats

 **Skills:** PHP, Perl, MySQL